workgroupengineering/Documentation/tutorials/music-store-app/add-content-to-dialog.md

 });
 ```

+This will cause the `BuyMusicCommand` to return the `SelectedAlbum`'s View Model to the main window if there is a selection.
+Otherwise, it will return `null`.

 Return to the `MusicStoreView.axaml`

 Add a `ListBox` to the `DockPanel`.
 Since this is the last item in the Panel it will fill the remaining space, and since the `TextBox` and `ProgressBar` are docked to the top inside a `StackPanel` and the `Button` is docked to the bottom.
 This ListBox will appear in between them and fill the space.